 Saint Thomas was well aware that there’s nothing like lust to numb and blind the mind to the truth.
 We are awash in sexual malfeasance and its vitiating effects, so many consciences deadened, the lamp of the soul cold and dark.

 As Pope John Paul declared, the trivialization of sexuality is at the root of the hecatomb of abortion.
-Even in her early ‘pagan’ days, Kateri saw impurity as a great evil, the gateway to other greater evils, and perhaps her penance was in prophetic reparation what Canada would become.
-The body is not a tool to be used for our hedonistic pleasure, then discarded when the party’s over and things begin to sag, but rather the very temple of the Holy Spirit, the visible and tangible expression of our souls which, as body-soul ‘persons’, display the very image of the Trinitarian God.
+Even in her early ‘pagan’ days, Kateri saw impurity as a great evil, the gateway to other greater evils, and perhaps her penance was in prophetic reparation what Canada would become, now immersed in transgender ideology.
+The body is not a tool to be used for our hedonistic pleasure or to use-and-mutilate-at-will, then discarded when the party’s over and things begin to sag, but rather the very temple of the Holy Spirit, the visible and tangible expression of our souls which, as body-soul ‘persons’, display the very image of the Trinitarian God.

 All that the same God asks of us is that we strive to live lives of virtue, and avoid the wages of sin, which in a mysterious way sow the seeds of corruption for eternity.

-In this Triduum, and the subsequent joys of Easter, we can look forward to the day when, like Saint Kateri, we receive this body back at the end of time, free of any spot, wrinkle or smallpox scar, youthful and glorious, and hopefully, like her, bring many with us.
+In this joyful season of Easter, we can look forward to the day when, like Saint Kateri, we receive this body back at the end of time, free of any spot, wrinkle or smallpox scar, youthful and glorious, and hopefully, like her, bring many with us.

 Saint Kateri Tekakwitha, ora pro nobis!